List of Manchester United F.C. records and statistics: Honours

 Manchester United's first trophy was the Manchester Cup, which they won as Newton Heath LYR in 1886.
 Their first national senior honour came in 1908, when they won the 1907–08 Football League First Division title.
-The club also won the FA Cup for the first time the following year.
-In terms of the number of trophies won, the 1990s were Manchester United's most successful decade, during which they won five league titles, four FA Cups, one League Cup, five Charity Shields (one shared), one Champions League, one Cup Winners' Cup, one Super Cup and one Intercontinental Cup.
+The club won the FA Cup for the first time the following year.
+In terms of trophies won, the 1990s were Manchester United's most successful decade, during which time they won five league titles, four FA Cups, one League Cup, five Charity Shields (one shared), one Champions League, one Cup Winners' Cup, one Super Cup and one Intercontinental Cup.

 The club currently holds the record for most top-division titles, with 20.
-They were also the first team to win the Premier League, as well as holding the record for the most Premier League titles (13), and became the first English team to win the European Cup when they won it in 1968.
-Their most recent trophy came in February 2023, when they won the EFL Cup.
+They were also the first team to win the Premier League, and hold the record for the most Premier League titles with 13.
+Manchester United became the first English team to win the European Cup when they won it in 1968.
+The club's most recent trophy came in May 2024, when they won the FA Cup.